TutulDevs/NO-BS-JS/0_Data-Types/1_number.md

 👉 **parseFloat()**

-Similar to the `parseInt()`, it returns the floating point number from a valid string of digits.
+Similar to the `parseInt()`, it returns the floating-point number from a valid string of digits.

 It's similar to `Number.parseFloat()`.